zenobi-us/zenobi-us/content/posts/2024-02-03-tech-used-here.md

 An integrated Nx monorepo initially uses a single `package.json` for dependency management and then defers to `tsconfig.json#compilerOptions.paths` to manage the module resolution.
 (There are alternative operation modes for this, but this is the default).

-### Dependancy Graph Awareness
+### Dependency Graph Awareness

-A vanilla Yarn,Pnpm or npm monorepo have limited provision for understanding the dependancy graph of the monorepo.
+A vanilla Yarn,Pnpm or npm monorepo have limited provision for understanding the dependency graph of the monorepo.

-Yes you'll be able to use Pnpms `filters` to limit the dependancy graph, but it's not as powerful or reliable as Nx's `affected` commands.
+Yes you'll be able to use PNPMs `filters` to limit the dependency graph, but it's not as powerful or reliable as Nx's `affected` commands.

 ### Tooling Framework

 In a vanilla monorepo, you'll have to build your own tooling to manage the monorepo.
 You won't have any defined patterns or best practices to follow.

-Nx provides a great set of bultin tools to manage the monorepo, but when you need to create more tooling there's an API provided that provides insights into the monorepo.
+Nx provides a great set of built-in tools to manage the monorepo, but when you need to create more tooling there's an API provided that provides insights into the monorepo.
 This results in a consistent experience for the developers.

 Predictability and consistency are important to me.
 I want to be able to move between projects and have a similar experience.
 I want to be able to onboard new developers and have them be productive quickly.